 Help Cancer Prevention

 Radishes are the part of cruciferous vegetables together with kale, broccoli, cauliflower, cabbage, bok choy, brussels sprouts, and other leafy vegetables that help with cancer prevention.
-Radishes and these vegetables contain substances known as glucosinolates and researches believe that they play a role in preventing cancer.
+They contain substances known as glucosinolates, and researches believe that they play a role in preventing cancer.

 Also, these vegetables are rich in nutrients such as vitamins (vitamin C, vitamin E, and vitamin K), folate, minerals, and some carotenoids (beta-carotene, lutein, and zeaxanthin).

 Nutrition Facts of Radishes for Guinea Pigs